syaau/debug-tree/README.md

 `$ npm install --save-dev debug-tree`

 ### Usage
 The debug tree library is used with the standard `console` methods (log, info, warn, error).
-Just pass the first parameter as depth the first parameter.
+Just pass the first parameter as depth value.

 ```javascript
 const DebugTree = require('debug-tree');